The programme of the University:Future Festival is divided into eight thematic tracks:

 The skills that are important for a self-efficient life are changing.
 Teachers and students need qualifications.
 Skills is all about competence profiles, curricula and qualifications.

 What are the competences for a world of work of which it is said that two thirds of the jobs of the future do not even exist today?
 What competences do students and lifelong learners need to be able to shape a society politically and civically in the context of digitalisation?
 In addition to specialised tech skills and basic digital skills such as data literacy, it is also classic skills and competences in dealing with digitality that are gaining in importance.
 How can we qualify teachers and students in these areas?
 Skills opens the space for discussion about competences, curricula and qualification.

 Anyone with visions should come to the University:Future Festival.
 Vision is aimed at people who look at the big picture.
 People who think about sustainability.
 Vision is the track for utopias and wild ideas.

 The only thing that is certain is constant change.
 The world is changing, the job market is changing, the demands on universities, university teaching and teachers and students are changing.
 How do we reconcile sustainability and university teaching in the future?
 Does the higher education landscape have to change radically or is it future-proof?
 What challenges await higher education institutions and the actors around them?

-All these and many more questions will be asked, debated and (as far as possible) answered in the Vision Track.
+We will ask, debate and answer all these and many more questions (as far as possible) in the Vision Track.